 3).
 Functionality: “What is the application of the stone?” and “How much traffic or weight the stone is going to bear?” are two important questions that should instantly strike your mind while selecting the paving stone.

 4).
 Cost: It would be interesting to know that the cost of the stone contributes to only around 20% of the total project cost with most of the money spent on other materials and labor.
 That means, opting for an expensive stone is not going to make much difference in your budget.

 The availability and price of a natural stone paver stone differ from region to region.
-The quantity ordered along with your distance from the place of origin of that stone are two major factors that influence the price.
+The quantity ordered along with your distance from the place of origin of that stone is two major factors that influence the price.